Market research. Do I need to invest in it? Why do I need it? What can it answer for me? What will I get for ROI? How do I know if I need it?

 Market research for content marketing creates a whole new benefit.

 Sales and market research can be friends.
-For years, they were told to sleep in separate beds and not talk to each other because sales were viewed as "persuasion" while market research was viewed as "unbiased".
+For years, they were told to sleep in separate beds and not talk to each other because sales were viewed as "persuasion" while market research was viewed as "unbiased.”

 However, the two can be married together through content marketing research.

-This involves conducting industry studies and competitive studies where the market research is completed through a third-party to ensure credibility.
+This involves conducting industry studies and competitive studies where the market research is completed through a third party to ensure credibility.

 After the content survey is designed and fieldwork is completed, the data is released to the marketing and content marketing team so infographics, compare cards, and social nuggets can be created and marketed.

-One public relations survey can create an endless mountain of repurposed content for your company.
+A single public relations survey can create an endless mountain of repurposed content for your company.

 Watch this video to learn four examples of research-based content.